 Each has brought a passion for teaching to their students in a unique way that engages and sustains active learning.
 These teachers demonstrate how they find the joy in teaching.
-This case study examines the positive aspects of teaching as a career goal to help students get through their challenging GED prep, online or in classes.
+This case study examines the positive aspects of teaching as a career goal to help students get through their challenging GED prep and created in cooperation with Covcell GED programs.

 The goal: Integrate special-needs students into mainstream schools